 - Repairs pages (if the customer has elected these services)

 - Inserts any repaired or new pages into the book block.

 - Trims pages (in the discretion of bookbinder or if requested)

-- Sets book block in job backer machine and plies edge by hand
+- Sets block in job backer machine and ply edge by hand

 - Attaches new headbands and applies "super" (a linen type of gauze material) to the binding edge.

-- Builds by hand a new cover based on the dimensions of the book block.
+- Builds by hand a new cover based on the dimensions of the block.

 - Positions the newly covered Bible into one or more book presses for pressing

 Bible Rebind with love and a new cover: A Photo Gallery